WICG/indexed-db-observers/EXPLAINER.md

 changes: {
   db: <object>, // The database connection object.
 If null, then the change
                 // was from a different database connection.
-  transaction: <object>, // A readonly transaction over the object stores that
+  transaction: <object>, // A 'snapshot' transaction over the object stores that
                          // this observer is listening to.
 This is populated when
-                         // includeTransaction is set in the options.
+                         // 'transaction' is set in the options.
   records: Map<string, Array<object>> // The changes, outlined below.
 }
 ```